TobbeTripitaka/strat2file/README.md

 Please report any typos or suggest improvement, e.g. representation of the american  subperiods.

-I used an hour or more top search the internet, but I couldnøt find what I was looking for.
+I used an hour or more top search the internet, but I couldn't find what I was looking for.